Baopuzi: Inner Chapters

 The description of one process deserves special discussion, for it evidently concerns the preparation of stannic sulfide or "mosaic gold" and is perhaps the earliest known description of the preparation of this interesting substance.
 Mosaic gold exists in flakes or leaflets which have the color and the luster of gold, it does not tarnish, and is used at present for bronzing radiators, gilding picture frames and similar purposes.
 As Ko Hung describes the process, "tin sheets, each measuring six inches square by one and two-tenths inches thick, are covered with a one-tenth inch layer of a mud-like mixture of Ch'ih Yen (Red Salt) and Hwei Chih (potash-water, limewater), ten pounds of tin to every four of Ch'ih Yen."
 They are then heated in a sealed earthenware pot for thirty days with horse manure (probably with a smoldering fire of dried manure).
 "All the tin becomes ash like and interspersed with bean-like pieces which are the yellow gold."
 The large portion of the metallic tin is converted into some ash-like compound or possibly into the ash-like allotropic modification, gray tin.
 A small portion of the tin is converted into bean-sized aggregates of flaky stannic sulfide.
 The yield is poor, for the author says that "twenty ounces of gold are obtained from every twenty pounds of tin used."

 The authors add, "It seems likely that Ko Hung was personally experienced in the chemistry of tin, for the Chinese say that he was the first to make tin foil and that he made magic or spirit money out of it."

 Outer Chapters

 The fifty Waipian "Outer Chapters" are more diffuse than the Inner ones.
 Ge Hong diversely wrote essays on Jin dynasty issues of philosophy, morality, politics, and society.
 This Baopuzi portion details everyday problems among Han dynasty northerners who fled into southern China after the fall of Luoyang.

 Some of the Outer Chapters are thematically organized.
-Ge Hong wrote chapters 46, 47, and 48 to dispute three adversaries.
-Kuo Tai 郭太 (128-169) founded of the Qingtan "pure conversation" school; Ni Heng 禰衡 (173-198) was an infamously arrogant official of Ts'ao Ts'ao; and Pao Ching-yen 鮑敬言 (ca. 405-ca. 466) was an early anarchist philosopher.
+Ge Hong wrote chapters 46, 47, and 48 to dispute three adversaries: Kuo Tai 郭太 (128-169), who founded the Qingtan "pure conversation" school, Ni Heng 禰衡 (173-198), who was an infamously arrogant official of Ts'ao Ts'ao, and Pao Ching-yen 鮑敬言 (ca. 405-ca. 466), who was an early anarchist philosopher.